 The economics of the crisis

 Beneath the most obvious forms of appearance taken by the crisis—the credit meltdown, the real estate collapse, the eurozone debt crisis—lies paralysis in the neoliberal engine of growth.
 The characteristic features of neoliberalism once sustained accumulation in the US, but have now brought it to a crashing halt: stagnant wages, the growth of finance, slowing productivity growth rates, and broad social inequality.
 The European crisis is structured by the same forces.
+While the economy seems to have settled into a pattern of stagnation, beneath the surface tumultuous forces are barely kept under control.

 The dominant intellectual and political responses to the crisis

 Existing responses to the crisis can be roughly divided in four: simply submitting to the “new normal” and trying to adapt to it; a futile attempt to restore neoliberalism to its pre-crisis state; blaming the government and alien social elements while demanding austerity and a further deepening of neoliberal forms; and blaming inequality and corporate power, demanding stimulus spending and redistribution of wealth.
-Then there’s directionless violence.
+Then theres directionless violence.
 We have tried to explain all these responses by grounding them in current social conditions.
 And we have argued that each of these responses is grossly inadequate to the needs of our moment.

 Neoliberal subjectivity and its reshaping under crisis conditions